Glasgow overcome Stormers in URC thriller

 Glasgow looked to engineer a winning score and a lovely move saw Cancelliere put Steyn away, but again the Stormers scramble defence came to the fore.

-With 76 minutes on the clock, a huge call from Warriors to go for a scrum five metres out rather than take on what was, even in deteriorating conditions, a kickable penalty.
-As ever with these big calls, they are judged on the outcome and on this occasion the call was justified.
+With 76 minutes on the clock, the Warriors made a huge call to go for a scrum five metres out rather than take on what was, even in deteriorating conditions, a kickable penalty.
+As ever with the big calls, they are judged on the outcome and on this occasion the decision was justified.

-The move look to have fizzled out until a gorgeously weighted kick from Tuipilotu - surely the form player in Scottish rugby right now - set-up Cancelliere for the match-winning score.
+The move looked to have fizzled out until a gorgeously weighted kick from Sione Tuipulotu - surely the form player in Scottish rugby right now - set-up Cancelliere for the match-winning score.

-An outstanding win for a Glasgow side with a fair old wind at their backs.
+It was an outstanding win for a Glasgow side with a fair old wind at their backs.
 Six wins on the bounce, and counting.

-Glasgow head coach Franco Smith: "The guys stepped up to the plate again tonight.
+Glasgow head coach Franco Smith: "The guys stepped up to the plate again.
 Our physicality and the way we went about our business.
 To take them on at the scrum at the end is a rewarding feeling.

-"Sione [Tuipulotu] showed his skillset last week, and that proved to be the point of difference tonight.
+"Sione (Tuipulotu) showed his skillset last week, and that proved to be the point of difference tonight.

 "You've got to apply yourself physically - it's good to see and it's good to take confidence from it.
 We still need to improve.
 I think [Huw Jones] has put his hand up [for Scotland selection]."